North Carolina Personal Injury Lawyers

 Rhine Law Firm, P.C.
 Handles Accident Claims

 We invite you to contact us at (910) 772-9960 or toll-free (866) 772-9960 to discuss your case in a free initial consultation with one of our experienced Wilmington personal injury lawyers.
 Office hours are 8:30 a.m. to 5 p.m.
 Evening and weekend appointments also available.
-We handle the majority of claims on a contingency fee basis.
-We also offer Spanish interpretation and translation services.
+We offer Spanish interpretation and translation services.

 “They worked hard for me after I was involved in an auto accident.
 I appreciate their efforts and making me feel like family.”